natcap/invest.users-guide/source/en/sdr.rst

 Following is an outline of the general steps that are done to compare modeled results against observed sediment loading data:

-1. Gather observed data for sediment loading at your watershed outlet of interest, process it however needed and convert to units of metric tons per year.
+1. Gather observed data for sediment loading at your watershed outlet of interest, process it however needed, and convert to units of metric tons per year.

-2. Do a sensitivity analysis of the input parameters, to determine which parameters have the greatest effect on modeling results.
-This is most often done with LULC-based parameters (like USLE C) and "global" parameters (like *IC0* and *k*).
+2. Do a sensitivity analysis of the input parameters to determine which have the greatest influences on modeling results.
+This is most often done with LULC-based parameters (e.g.: USLE C) and "global" parameters (e.g.: *IC0* and *k*).
 It can also involve spatial inputs, but this is less frequently done.

 For example, to do a sensitivity analysis of the Borselli *k* parameter, you would do multiple model runs, changing the value of *k* in each run in increments of, say, 10%, within the range of +/-50%.
 (See Table 1 in Hamel et al (2015)).
 Note that this can involve many model runs, so it may be useful to script the process.
 See the section :ref:`invest_api` in this User Guide for more information on batch processing InVEST model runs.
 If changing the parameter value has a large effect on results, then the model is sensitive to that parameter, and is a good candidate for adjustment for calibration.
 If changing the parameter has little to no effect on results, there's no need to include it in the calibration.